kptdev/kpt/site/content/en/concepts/functions/_index.md

 Instead, the function typically produces the `output` by reading configurations from an external system (e.g. reading files from a filesystem).

-Note: Source functions are _functions_.
-They are invoked by command `kpt fn run` instead of `kpt fn source`.

 ### Sink Function

 A Sink Function produces no `output`: